sbanerjee1776/CourseProject-Samsung/CodeBook.md

 * Prefixes "Mean." each variable name to indicate that all variables are means
 * Write out the tidy data set using write.table() function (tidyData.txt) in the working directory
 * This can be read in using: tidyData <- read.table("tidyData.txt", header = TRUE)

 ## This describes the variables in the tidy set

+* The tidy data set contains the means of the means and standard deviations of the various measurements in the combined dataset (train + test) grouped by subjectID and activity label
+*
 * There are 81 features including the Subject ID and Activity.
 There are 180 rows in this data set

 * All features (other that SubjectID and Activity) are mean variables and are prefixed by the word Mean and are between -1 and +1